vikekh/hacker-rank-cs/README.md

 # Vikekh.HackerRank

-This solution contains my solutions to attempted HackerRank challenges, written in C# 4.5 and with various quality.
+This repository contains my solutions to attempted HackerRank challenges, written in C# 4.5 and with various code quality.